 #1.
-Whisk me to the top of the mountain
+Whisk to the top of a mountain (or zip down!)

 Bristol Mountain Fall Sky Rides, Canandaigua, South Bristol

 Ride the Comet Express chairlift to the summit of Bristol Mountain Ski Resort.
-It is a tranquil 15-20 minute ride providing breathtaking views of the Bristol Hills and the valley below in the Finger Lakes.
-It is a unique opportunity for people of all ages to view Mother Nature at her best.
+A tranquil 15-20 minute ride to the summit provides breathtaking views of the Bristol Hills and the valley below.
+This family-friendly event is a unique opportunity for people of all ages to view Mother Nature at her best.
 On a clear day, a glimpse of Canandaigua Lake is visible from the summit.